-Every morning at sunrise and again at sunset he sat on a hilltop and recited two protection spells in worship of the sun.
+Every morning at sunrise, and again at sunset, he sat on a hilltop and recited two protection spells in worship of the sun.
 A hunter once saw the Bodhisatta sitting there and on his deathbed told his son about it, just in case the king ever wanted to have a golden peacock.

 Not long after the hunter died, the chief queen dreamt that she sat listening to a golden peacock preach; and when she awoke, she longed to hear such a discourse in real life.
-Knowing if she just told the king of her dream he wouldn’t care, she pretended to be pregnant and told him this was one of her pregnancy cravings, and if she did not get her wish she would die.
+Knowing that if she just told the king of her dream he wouldn’t care, she pretended to be pregnant and told him this was one of her cravings; and if she did not get her wish she would die.

 When the king’s chaplains assured him that such creatures existed, he assembled all the hunters from across the kingdom and asked if any of them knew of a golden peacock.
 Only the one informed by his deceased father answered, and the king gave him money and sent him out to capture it.